zgrossbart/jslim/jquery_selector_sample/README.md

     $("p:odd").removeClass("blue").removeClass("under");
 });</code></pre>

 This code works by calling the `odd` function from jQuery, but it doesn't directly reference it.
-The Sizzle library calls the `odd` function dynamically by parsing the selector string and JSlim can't follow that code path.
-You need to specify to JSlim that you want to keep the `odd` function.
+The Sizzle library calls the `odd` function dynamically by parsing the selector string.
+JSlim can't follow that dynamic reference so it thinks that the `odd` function isn't getting called and removes it.

+You need to specify an externs file for JSlim so it knows to keep the `odd` function.

 Extern files
 --------------------------------------